-Supplier Material/component Function Weight in kg Share of recycled raw material (%)
+Supplier Material/component Function Weight in kg renewable raw material (%) Share of recycled raw material (%)

-O5 Chlorinated plastics in floor coverings and flooring underlays

-Please state:

-Does the flooring/underlay contain chlorinated plastics such as PVC (polyvinyl chloride) and PVDC (polyvinylidene chloride)?
+O5 Chlorinated plastics in floor coverings and flooring underlays Please state: Yes No Does the flooring/underlay contain chlorinated plastics such as PVC (polyvinyl chloride) and PVDC (polyvinylidene chloride)?

-O23 Antibacterial substances

-Please state: Yes No

-Have chemical products and nanomaterials with antibacterial or disinfectant properties been added during production, during surface treatment process or to the finished product/finished ingoing elements (e.g., HDF or backing foam)?

-The term antibacterial means chemical products that prevent or inhibit growth of microorganism bacteria or fungi.
-Silver ions, silver nanoparticles, gold nanoparticles and copper nanoparticles antibacterial agents.
-The requirement does not apply to preservatives used to preserve the chemical product, so-capreservatives.
-Nanomaterials/-particles are defined according to the EU Commission Recommendation on the Nanomaterial (2022/C 229/01). are classed lled in-can d as
+O23 Antibacterial substances Please state: Yes No Have chemical products and nanomaterials with antibacterial or disinfectant properties been added during production, during surface treatment process or to the finished product/finished ingoing elements (e.g., HDF or backing foam)? ingoing diditionic (c.g., Fibr of backing fourth): The term antibacterial means chemical products that prevent or inhibit growth of microorganisms, s bacteria or fungi.
+Silver ions, silver nanoparticles, gold nanoparticles and copper nanoparticles are antibacterial agents. as The requirement does not apply to preservatives used to preserve the chemical product, so-called preservatives. in-can Nanomaterials/-particles are defined according to the EU Commission Recommendation on the Discourage (2022/C 229/01).
+Definition of

 Signature of the manufacturer of floor coverings/flooring underlays:

 Date Company

 Signature by contact person

 Name of contact person Phone